microsoft/playwright/docs/src/running-tests-js.md

   npx playwright test landing-page.ts --project=chromium
   ```

 In Playwright you can configure projects in your [`playwright.config`](/test-configuration.md#multiple-browsers) for major browser engines such as Chromium and Firefox, branded browsers such as Google Chrome and Microsoft Edge, and mobile viewports such as Safari on an iPhone 12 or Chrome for Android on a Pixel 5.

-For a full list of devices check out the [registry of device parameters](https://github.com/microsoft/playwright/blob/main/packages/playwright-core/src/server/deviceDescriptorsSource.json).

 ```ts
 const config: PlaywrightTestConfig = {